 It's easy!
 Located in the Bovee University Center, Room 106, the Volunteer Center maintains a variety of ways for students to learn about service opportunities.
-Students are encouraged to visit the Volunteer Center office and talk with a staff member about potential service options; they can also call us at 989-774-7685 or email volunteer.center@ cmich.edu.
-Additionally, students can find opportunities that fit their interests and schedules on our Engage Central portal which can also be accessed from our website: www. volunteer.cmich.edu.
+Students are encouraged to visit the Volunteer Center office and talk with a staff member about potential service options; they can also call us at 989-774-7685 or email volunteer. center@cmich.edu.
+Additionally, students can find opportunities that fit their interests and schedules on our Engage Central portal which can also be accessed from a student's CentralLink account.
 The Volunteer Center also posts volunteer opportunities and educational resources on Facebook, Twitter, and Instagram (@CMUVolunteers).